Understanding Maryland Expungement

 Maryland does not require you to hire an attorney before filing for record expungement.
 However, the chances of your claim being legally valid and your petition convincing enough will increase dramatically with the assistance of a criminal defense attorney who has experience getting successful expungements.

-Morgan E. Leigh of Scrofano Law has devoted her career to fighting back against corruption in the justice system.
+Paolo Gnocchi of Scrofano Law has devoted her career to fighting back against corruption in the justice system.

 She knows the system and has experienced first-hand the effects of law enforcement officials’ power over the lives of the accused and the convicted.
 She’s ready to get started on achieving a successful expungement for you.